zone/frontend/packages/eslint-config-zone/README.md

   // ... project config here, if any ...
 }
 ```

+### Compat

+This config uses [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat).
+It lints the browser compatibility of your code via [Browserslist](https://github.com/browserslist/browserslist).

+#### Adding polyfills

+If for example you are using `fetch` and it is not supported by all the browsers in your support matrix then you can add a polyfill.
+To tell the linter you have done this, [add a reference to the polyfill](https://github.com/amilajack/eslint-plugin-compat/wiki/Adding-polyfills).

 **Optional but recommended:** Remove duplicated rules from your eslint config.